marimell09/javaChallenge/README.md

 For the challenge, it was implement a BASIC CRUD API for Customer and it's roles.
 For the anthentication and authorization, it was used Basic Auth, instead of JWT, in order to be a simpler implementation.
 Also, the libs and methods used for the authentication and authorization are currently deprecated, so in the enhancaments, it was included an item for this matter.
-It was used Postman to test the routes, postgree for the database and everything was run locally.
+It was used Postman to test the routes, postgree for the database, Junit and Mockito for service layer tests.

 #### `/customers`